endymion1818/team-documentation/sitehealthchecklist.md

 ### You have an insecure plugin
 You are using Wordpress Slider Revolution which has 2 serious publicly-known vulnerabilities which are currently being used by hackers in targeted exploits.
 Earlier this year, thousands of sites were disabled because of this vulnerability.
 We urge you to update this plugin as soon as possible.

-### No Malware, Blacklisting, Defacements

-Our security tool could not detect any security compromises.

 ## SEO Health